shawnyama/zelda-timelines/src/data/GUIDE.md

 Before you create your timeline let's start with something easier to get comfortable with this.
 In this step you are editing the `metadata` variable which holds credits and references for your timeline.
 Fill in the properties with your info.
 This data will appear in the references which can be viewed by clicking the quotes icon button below the timeline selector.

 Some pointers:
-- When you save `new.ts` the site will reload so you'll have to re-open the references to see your changes.
+- When you save `new.ts` your changes are applied to the site.
+The site will refresh on save so you'll have to re-open the references to see your changes.
 - To see examples of how this can be filled out you can check out the other files in `src/data/timelines`.
 - Make sure your string values are wrapped within `''`.
 - If you are inputting `null` for a certain property dont wrap it with `''` just plain `null`.
 - It is highly recommended that you have source(s) for where you found the timeline.
 Links from YouTube, Reddit or a forum thread are some examples.
 If you don't have any sources but remember where you saw the info (eg. private chat, can't find the link) input that in the `label` property and remove the `url` property like this `{label: 'private chat'}`.
 If there are no sources I will still accept it.
 Just keep in mind that this site is designed to minimally visualize timelines.
 Explaining the depths and nuances of a theory is not the goal of the site.
 That is the job of the sources.
 A lack of sources gives a lack of context which results in a weaker contribution.

-## 3. Add timeline
+## 3. Timeline
 ### 3a.
-How to write a new timeline
+How to write a timeline
-3. By default `new.ts` contains a minimal example to get you started.
+1. The variable to edit now is `flowchart`.
+It contains a minimal example to get you started.
 The main pattern to notice here is how the `source` and `target` properties relate to each other.
 Every item/object in the list describes games or events that link to each other, one being the `source` and one being the `target`.
    - The values (games and events) that can be held in the `source` and `target` are defined in `src/data/events.ts`
      - Notice how the values are written in `new.ts`.
 A game always has `GameIds.` in front of it and a non-game event has `Events.` in front of it.
 These are enumerators and what follows them would be an enum member (eg. `GameIds.` can be followed by `SkywardSword`, `Events.` can be followed by `HyruleIsSealedAndThenFlooded`).
    - Tips: